Mediacauseagency/classy-to-hubspot/README.md

 A `node` intermediary between the Classy and HubSpot APIs.

+### Overview
+This node project will run a cron job every 30 minutes to get the transaction data from Classy for a specific org and send it to HubSpot.
+The first time it runs, it will get all of the transaction data.
+For the following times, it will filter the query for transactions that have been updated in the last 35 minutes (the 5 minute buffer is to account for the time that the job is running).

 ### Getting started
+1. Make sure node is installed.
-1. Install packages and create an empty `tmp` directory: `npm setup`.
+2. Run `npm run setup`.
+This will install all of the node packages and create an empty `history` directory.
-2. Get the API keys and add them to a `.env` file in the project's root directory.
+3. Get the API keys from and add them to a `.env` file in the project's root directory.
+4. Run `npm run start`.

 ### Running tests
 `npm run test` will do the following: